シングルプレイヤーとマルチプレイヤーのロジック

 Objective 1 (auto trigger at start): Race to unlock the break room Gameplay: All players see the single player objective and rush to find the key

-Ruleset: Countdown timer (triggered with Objective 1)
+Ruleset: Countdown (triggered with Objective 1)

 [MP] Objects: Pickable key, Door